Selminha/testlatte/README.md

 ## Requirements

-You need to install [TestCafé](https://github.com/DevExpress/testcafe) in your project as a local package.
+It's recommended you install [TestCafé](https://github.com/DevExpress/testcafe) on your project as a local package.

-TestLatte will look for TestCafé in `node_modules\testcafe\...` folder.
+TestLatte will look for TestCafé in the default location `[testWorkspaceFolder]/node_modules/testcafe/bin` folder, where `testWorkspaceFolder` is the workspace folder of the corresponding test.

+If TestCafé is not installed at the default location, it is possible to configure TestCafé's module path in TestLatte configuration settings.

 ## Extension Settings